noizwaves/merge-queue/BACKLOG.md

 1.  dequeue a PR

 **Spike**
--   Provide a real implementation for GitHubTypes.LookUpPullRequestDetails
+-   accept arguments of owner and name for repo to make the call to github

 Backlog
 1. BuildStatus and BuildProgress seem similar but represent different things, hmnn